Academic Teams General Contact - email@example.com

 Division A: Grades 3-5

-NOTE: The Division A Competition will likely be held in April 2021.
-We will provide updates as they come in.
+- NOTE: The Division A Competition will likely be held in April 2021.
+Register at the top of this page.

 Division B is open to students from grades 5-8 and is much more competitive and challenging.
 Students can advance beyond the regional level.
 Contact Shajuti Banerjee at Cressodivb@gmail.com with Division B questions.

 For information on how Virginia Science Olympiad will be run this year, please see www.virginiaso.org.